Kuo Pao Kun: International links and influence

 Kuo met with and invited many distinguished experts in the arts to Singapore to contribute to drama camps, seminars and workshops which he organised in Singapore.
 Yu Qiuyu and Ren Baoxian were invited in the early 1990s to PPAS as guest lecturers, and Wong May was invited from Hong Kong to join PTE as resident director.
 Besides initiating creative exchanges with the new theatres of Northeast Asia and Southeast Asia, Kuo was also invited to foreign countries and international conferences, including the US, China, Germany, France, Japan and Korea, where he delivered papers and keynote addresses, and assessed theatres and drama institutions.
 Kuo also collaborated with directors and artistes from Taiwan, Hong Kong and mainland China in projects, including Stan Lai, Li Jiayao and John Saltzer.

 Kuo's plays have been translated into German, Japanese, Hindi, Malay, Tamil and French.
 Since the 1980s, they have been performed in Asian countries, including Hong Kong, Malaysia and China, as well as in Australia, the USA, Europe, Africa and the Middle East.

 In 2000, the Tokyo Asian Art Festival organised a tribute to Kuo by staging three of his plays.
 The plays were each directed and performed by people of different nationalities in their own languages.
 The Coffin was directed by Putu Wijaya and performed by Teater Mandiri of Indonesia; Lao Jiu was directed by Anuradha Kapur and performed by Dishantar of India; and The Silly Little Girl and the Funny Old Tree was directed by Makoyo Sato and performed by the Black Tent Theatre of Japan.

 In 2015, during the Singapore Festival in France, The Coffin was the first Singapore play to be performed in French, alongside Emily of Emerald Hill by Stella Kon, translated and directed by Marc Goldberg.

 Death

 In his last years, Kuo devoted most of his energy to the Theatre Training & Research Programme.
 He was diagnosed with kidney cancer in July 2001, and died on 10 September 2002, at the age of 63, from kidney and liver cancer.
 He is survived by his wife and two daughters.
-Goh presently continues serving as the principal of the PPAS with Jing Hong who serves as Vice-Principal.
-Jian Hong is currently the artistic director for TTP.
+Goh currently serves as an artistic advisor at TTP, alongside Jian Hong as an artistic director.